Davra/ruban-statsd/README.md

 > node stats.js rubanconfig.js

 ##### Setting up a client
 To run a client, download your client folder and configure all information in the config files.
-Then launch the service with:
+Install the client with npm, then launch the service with:
 > node <Service Name>.js

+All clients are responsible for sending metric definitions to ruban for the information they're sending.
+They have metric definitions already present in the definitions.json.
+If you wish to add more definitions to the metrics array, please edit with the following template:
+		{
+		  "name":"com.davranetworks.<dot seperated metric name>",
+		  "label":"<metric name>",
+		  "group":"davra networks",
+		  "semantics":"metric",
+		  "units":"<unit>"
+		}

 ### What is StatsD?
 StatsD is a software package used to aggregate metrics from multiple sources and report them to a place of your choosing with a custom written backend.